 But with a simple fork and the magic of your toaster oven’s broiler, you can make eggplant that’s tender, browned and creamy.
 Without all that fuss.

 First about the fork, cause I know you’re curious.

 Piercing the eggplant’s skin with a fork keeps it from turning tough and chewy when cooked.
 Work your way up and down the eggplant making rows of little dots with your fork (it’s faster than it sounds).

 Then cut it into ½-inch slices for broiling.

 If you’ve never used your toaster oven’s broiler, it’s a lot like grilling.
 Except the heat is coming from above instead of below.

 The broiler is great for cooking vegetables and we hear it’s pretty popular with fish lovers too.

-- Our Breville toaster oven recommends the top rack position and no preheating for the Broil function but yours may be different so make sure to check the manual.
+- Our countertop oven suggests the top rack position and no preheating for the Broil function but yours may be different so make sure to check the manual.